 This is where many companies see a pot of gold at the end of the rainbow.
 The use cases are endless.
 It is not only about pizza delivery, but includes valuable functions such as search and rescue, fire prevention and cross-country pipeline inspections.
 Of course, the aircraft used for such missions will tend to be bigger with longer flight duration and will encroach more frequently on the airspace currently used by manned aircraft.

-What is holding this Tier three category of the industry back?
-Broadly speaking, there is no regulatory framework to support the use of unmanned aircraft in the United States when flown beyond visual line of operator’s sight.
+What is holding this tier three category of the industry back?
+Broadly speaking, there is no regulatory framework to support the use of unmanned aircraft in the United States when flown beyond visual line of site of the operator.
 The Federal Aviation Administration (FAA), together with several working groups, is striving to develop a safe environment for manned and unmanned aircraft to coexist in the National Airspace System (NAS).
 How this will ultimately look (integration or segregation, for example) will take some time to unravel, but the commitment is there.

-In the meantime, the rules for operating small unmanned aircraft (under 55lbs) for commercial use within visual line of sight, were established in August 2016 under Part 107 of the Federal Aviation Regulations.
+In the meantime, the rules for the operation of small unmanned aircraft (under 55lbs) for commercial use within visual line of sight were established in August 2016 under Part 107 of the Federal Aviation Regulations.
 These rules permit operators to perform an unlimited range of commercial flights so long as they comply with limitations such as staying below 400 feet above ground level and not flying directly overhead people who are not involved in the drone’s operation.
 Operators (pilots) are required to pass a rudimentary written test.
-Once qualified, pilots can fly drones weighing up to 55lbs— heavier than a large sack of potatoes, and with significantly sharper edges.
+Once qualified, pilots can fly drones weighing up to 55lbs—heavier than a large sack of potatoes, and with significantly sharper edges.

 Naturally, those trying to establish commercial enterprises want to push the barrier and fly further, faster and higher.
-While the FAA is issuing waivers for such flights, these are limited in number and heavily restricted in scope; and likely to remain so for a while.
+While the FAA is issuing waivers for such flights, these are limited in number and heavily restricted in scope; and likely to remain so for some time.

 Part of the barrier to regulating flights beyond visual line of sight is that in the United States, 2017 marked the sixth straight year without a single person being fatally injured on a commercial flight.